alejandronanez/redux-101/README.md

 This project was heavily inspired in [hjs-webpack](https://github.com/HenrikJoreteg/hjs-webpack) that makes webpack configuration nice and easy.

+## Requirements
+1. Node
+2. You'll need to have `npm > 3.x.x` installed on your system.

 ## Usage

 For development:

 1. `git clone https://github.com/alejandronanez/redux-react-boilerplate ./your-project-folder`